MrEndermen/ArduinoAlarm/README.md

 - Test powering the project with a battery and solar panel
 - Install a speaker
 - Install a dedicated sound board to trigger an audio file to play instead of a buzzer noise: https://www.adafruit.com/product/2342
+- Develop a XOD node for TF-Luna so I can use a visual programming tool instead.
+My current Xodball is also uplaoded to this repository.